ricardo-aires/presto-deploy/ansible/roles/README.md

 Two independent roles were created:

 - [discovery-server](discovery-server/README.md) - Role to deploy the discovery service in a separate host.
-- [presto-coordinator](presto/README.md) - Role to deploy the Presto
+- [presto-coordinator](presto/README.md) - Role to deploy the Presto.